 The message that obesity is unhealthy is drilled into our heads.
-We see reports on the news and watch shows like NBC’s The Biggest Loser (and the commercials that air during it, which are often filled with diet pills and exercise programs), and the resounding message is this: “Drop the weight;" “Get healthy;" “Being fat is no good.”
+We see reports on the news, watch shows like The Biggest Loser, scrutinize celebrities as they struggle with gains and losses, and the resounding message is this: “Drop the weight.
+Being fat is no good.”

-It seems that age and body-fat distribution might play a role in determining who is more likely to be metabolically healthy: One study found that sustained metabolic health in obese individuals was more likely to happen to those under 40 and those whose fat distribution was centered less on the waist.
-In contrast, excess fat around the stomach can contribute to metabolic syndrome, a collection of factors that increases the risk for health problems like diabetes, stroke, and heart disease.
+Age and body-fat distribution may play a role in determining who is more likely to be metabolically healthy: One study found that sustained metabolic health in obese individuals was more likely to happen to those under 40 and those whose fat was not on the waist.metabolic syndrome, a collection of risk factors that increases the likelihood for diabetes, stroke, and heart disease.In contrast, excess fat around the abdomen can contribute to

 It may be that the amount of fat on an individual’s body matters less than the type of fat and how it’s distributed.

 Aaron Mauck, Ph.D., a health services researcher specializing in diabetes and cardiovascular disease, affirms that body shape and fat distribution can play a role in determining the health consequences of obesity.

 “Apple-shaped figures, characteristically a male phenomenon, are associated with metabolic syndrome,” Mauck says.
 He points out that obese women are still at risk for health complications from obesity but are less prone to metabolic syndrome, even at a higher level of obesity.
 “If you carry [excess weight] in your hips, legs, or breast tissue, that does seem to be a healthier—or safer—obesity.”

 In other words, when it comes to determining long-term health outcomes, how fat is distributed on your body matters.